 When are online courses taught?
 Our Online Program schedule is divided into 4 terms (also referred to as Quarters), usually beginning at the end of August, the end of October, the end of January, and mid-March.
 Courses start at the beginning of each term.
 On average, 1-2 courses will be offered per term.

 How long does a course last?
-Courses last for the full 8 weeks of each term.
+Courses last for the full 8 weeks of each term/quarter.

 Who teaches the courses?
 Online courses are taught by Department Faculty and Post-doctoral Fellows, with Teaching Assistance provided by graduate students.

 How are online courses taught?
 We use the Canvas Learning Management System.
 With audio-over-slide technology for lecture presentations.
 The audio and slides can be viewed together and/or downloaded and viewed separately.
 There are also discussion boards, videos, group work using online technologies for collaboration, and live talks.

 What is Voice Thread?
 Voice Thread is a means for asynchronous discussion.
 You can post to the ongoing discussion via a typed comment, or an audio or video comment; you can post an image or a piece of text, and you can mark up what you post.

 How are online courses assessed?
-Assements are made on a variety of individual and group assignment tasks.
+Assessments are made on a variety of individual and group assignment tasks.
 These may include written papers; live talk participation; contributions to discussion forums, voice threads and/or wiki pages.
 Assessments will be made by Department Faculty, Post-doctoral Fellows, and Teaching Assistants.
 All courses are Pass/Fail.

 How long does it take to earn a Certificate?
 The Online Program is designed to be flexible and you can learn in your own time.
 We envisage it will take between 2-4 years to earn a Certificate, depending on your schedule.